The Ultimate Guide to A/B Testing Best Practices Learned from 100s of Tests on Large eCommerce Websites

 At Namogoo, we help online retailers recover lost revenue by preventing unwanted ad injections from redirecting web visitors to other websites and negatively impacting conversion rates and revenue.

-Online retailers are like fingerprints, no two are the same.
+Online retailers are like fingerprints: No two are the same.
 However, our rich and diverse experience has led us to identify the methodologies that have been proven to be successful by the retailers we work with and should be applied to any A/B test, regardless of the circumstances.
-Keep in mind, proper A/B testing requires awareness of all the little things impacting your tests, which make it difficult to attribute your conversion increase (or decrease) back to a specific test.
-In order to reduce this uncertainty, and statistical noise, I’ve compiled our comprehensive guide to A/B testing best practices.
+Keep in mind that, proper A/B testing requires awareness of all the little things impacting your tests, which make it difficult to attribute your conversion increase (or decrease) back to a specific test.
+In order to reduce this uncertainty and statistical noise, I’ve compiled our comprehensive guide to A/B testing best practices.

-Hope you enjoy the eBook and feel free to reach out firstname.lastname@example.org
+I hope you enjoy the eBook and feel free to reach out to me at firstname.lastname@example.org.

 CHAPTER 1 How to Create Better A/B Tests with A/A Testing

 One practice that online retailers should employ to better understand their A/B tests is A/A testing.
-Despite having a lower profile and less hype, A/A testing can be an important extra step toward making sure that A/B tests are run correctly; and providing useful, actionable insights instead of just leading you astray with statistical noise.
+Despite having a lower profile and less hype, A/A testing can be an important extra step toward making sure that A/B tests are run correctly – and that they provide useful, actionable insights instead of just leading you astray with statistical noise.

 A/A TESTING VS. A/B TESTING: WHAT’S THE DIFFERENCE?

-A/B testing is a way to compare two versions of a single variable, and determine if changing that variable will result in a meaningful and significant change in outcomes.
-An A/A test is like an A/B test, except that both versions are identical—there’s no significant difference between the test version and the control version; at least there shouldn’t be…
+A/B testing is a way to compare two versions of a single variable and determine if changing that variable will result in a meaningful and significant change in outcomes.
+An A/A test is like an A/B test, except that both versions are identical—there’s no significant difference between the test version and the control version, or at least there shouldn’t be…

 WHY RUN AN A/A TEST WITH IDENTICAL VERSIONS?